AndyWangSFU/AC215_TBD_1/README.md

 **Kubernetes Deployment**

-We implemented our frontend and backend with Vertex AI Pipelines (Kubeflow) and Cloud Functions Integration, ensuring efficient load balancing and failover handling.
-The creation and maintenance of the Kubeflow are managed through Ansible scripts.
+We deployed our frontend and Model API in a GCE Kubernetes cluster, ensuring efficient load balancing and failover handling.
+The creation and maintenance of the Kubernetes clustere is managed through Ansible scripts.
 Utilizing Ansible for infrastructure as code is beneficial for maintaining our application's infrastructure on GitHub.
 This approach significantly streamlines the setup of deployments, enabling high automation.

 Here is our deployed app in GCP:
 <img src="images/cluster.jpeg"  width="800">